wldt/wldt-core-0.1-deprecated/README.md

 The core layer of the solution is the WLDT Engine designed to handle and orchestrate available and active modules (denoted as Workers) defining the behavior of the twin.
-A Worker is the the active module of the framework and it is designed to implement a specific twin's task or feature related for example to the synchronization with the original physical counterpart through a target IoT protocol.
+A Worker is the active module of the framework and it is designed to implement a specific twin's task or feature related for example to the synchronization with the original physical counterpart through a target IoT protocol.